-The mission of the Coach Tate Foundation is to provide scholarships, leadership development, and character building through innovative educational opportunities with a focus on sports, music, and art for children in Burke and surrounding counties.
+The mission of the Coach Tate Foundation is to provide scholarships, leadership development, and character building through innovative educational opportunities with a focus on sports, music, and art for children in Asheville and surrounding counties.
 The Coach Tate Foundation seeks to mentor and positively influence children and young adults through a variety of opportunities, including:

 John Tate Memorial Scholarship

 A $1,000 college scholarship was established in Coach Tates name shortly after his death in 2010.
 The scholarship is awarded to a senior who shows outstanding athletic ability, who cares about others, and is interested in serving the community.
-Go to the John Tate Memorial Scholorship tab to learn more about the most recent recipient of the John Tate Memorial Scholarship and to help fund future scholarships for deserving student athletes!
+Go to the John Tate Memorial Scholarship tab to learn more about the most recent recipient of the John Tate Memorial Scholarship and to help fund future scholarships for deserving student athletes!

-Ms. Halres holds a Bachelor of Science Degree in Business Administration with a minor in Computer Science from Wingate University, and completed additional studies in International Business Administration in London, England and Paris, France.
+Ms. Halres holds a Bachelor of Science Degree in Business Administration with a minor in Computer Science from Wingate University and completed additional studies in International Business Administration in London, England and Paris, France.
 She successfully completed the certification program at Kellogg Graduate School of Management Advanced Management Education Program at Northwestern University in Evanston, Illinois.
-She also served the NC Community College system as an Instructor for three years.
+She also served the NC Community College system as an Instructor for three years.3

-Prior to entering the nuclear safety and security business, Ms. Halres owned and operated a human resources companies in Asheville, Raleigh, and Charlotte since 1986.
+Prior to entering the nuclear safety and security business, Ms. Halres owned and operated a human resources company in Asheville, Raleigh, and Charlotte since 1986.
 Because the most important aspect of providing nuclear safety and security industry is hiring the most qualified people, Ms. Halres found her years of HR experience transitioned naturally to the security services industry.

 Ms. Halres has served on the North Carolina Commission on Workforce Development since 2005 under two NC gubernatorial administrations.
 She also serves on the Nuclear Energy Institute’s Suppliers Advisory Committee.
 In 2011 Ms. Halres was appointed to the Charlotte Chamber of Commerce board of directors for a three-year term and this summer represented The Chamber in London for the 2012 Charlotte to London Inter-City Visit.
 Recognized in 2011 as one of the 50 Most Influential Women by the Mecklenburg Times, Ms. Halres was honored by the Charlotte Business Journal this year as one of the regional top 25 women in business.